This post may include affiliate links; see our disclosure policy.

 How to pronounce Jagermeister?
 It’s German, so say it “YAY-gurr-mai-ster.”

-Jagermeister tastes herbal and complex: it’s thick and syrupy, with strong anise or black licorice notes on the finish.
-It’s most similar to an Italian amaro (bitter liqueur) like Amaro Nonino.
+Jagermeister tastes herbal and complex.
+It’s thick and syrupy, with strong anise or black licorice notes on the finish.
+It resembles an Italian amaro (bitter liqueur) like Amaro Nonino.

 How much alcohol is in Jagermeister?
 It is 35% ABV (alcohol by volume), so it has a high alcohol content for a liqueur.